Bristol is one of six centrally-funded ECMO centres in England.

 The type of ECMO provided in Bristol, known as veno-venous (VV) ECMO, is used when a patient has a critical respiratory condition which prevents the lungs from functioning normally.
 VVECMO is a supportive measure that uses an artificial lung (membrane) located outside the body (extra corporeal) that puts oxygen into the blood (oxygenation) and returns it to the body.

 In Bristol, the service is provided in a joint partnership between North Bristol NHS Trust (NBT) and University Hospitals Bristol and Weston NHS Foundation Trust (UHBW).
 The development of the Bristol ECMO service is supported by the existing ECMO centres at St Thomas' Hospital and the Royal Brompton Hospital.

-Initially the service will provide ECMO support for patients in the local Bristol, North Somerset and South Gloucestershire area but with experience the aim will be to provide a 24/7 ECMO retrieval service.
-This page will be updated once the service is available for the wider South West peninsula region.
+As of November 2022, the Bristol ECMO service has provided ECMO support for patients in the local Bristol, North Somerset and South Gloucester area.
+During October 2023, the Bristol ECMO service will be working alongside the Royal Brompton Hospital to provide a 24/7 retrieval service for the South West of England.

 Our ECMO leadership team

-- Dr Stefan Gurney, Bristol ECMO Operational Lead
+- Dr Stefan Gurney, Bristol ECMO Clinical Lead

 - David Machin, ECMO Lead Perfusionist

 Other specialties that we work with: